The Most Comfortable Sleeper Sofas, According To Reviewers

 Accommodate your overnight guests with these highly rated sleeper sofas that pull out into beds.

 The mid-century modern design is super trendy and sleek, and velvet upholstery gives it an expensive feel without actually breaking the bank — it’s under $400.
 You can choose from seven colors, including a millennial-pink option that will liven up any small space.
 Sometimes with studio apartments or small guest rooms, some furniture rearrangement needs to be done in order to fold down a sleeper.
-Fear not — the Nia comes with soft padding under all four feet to make it easy to move around without scuffing up your floors.
+Fear not — this one comes with soft padding under all four feet to make it easy to move around without scuffing up your floors.

 Subtle and Sophisticated: Flipside Sleeper Sofa

 For the most part, you can look at a sleeper sofa and know exactly what it is — but every once in a while, you come across one that's too subtle to pass up.
-The Flipside sofa has sleek lines, a low base, and deep-seat design, so you'd never suspect that it turns into a bed...
+The Flipside sofa has sleek lines, a low base, and a deep-seat design, so you'd never suspect that it turns into a bed...
 But grab the hidden fabric handles and with one quick flip, you've got a queen-sized mattress that lays out flat across the floor.
-For that reason, it's technically a convertible couch, but reviewers have given it a 4.8-star rating for a reason: "The whole [thing makes for] such a comfortable sleep."
+For that reason, it's technically a convertible couch, but reviewers have given it a 4.6-star rating for a reason: "The whole [thing makes for] such a comfortable sleep."

 In fact, all the cushions — including the four movable back ones — are stuffed with an eco-friendly synthetic down material.
 The frame is made with kiln-dried hardwood that's been responsibly harvested, and the block feet are actually constructed from solid wood, which isn't too common nowadays.
 (Most online sofas use plastic, which can start to crack over time.)